IntegralTeam/energi/swarm/README.md

     Passphrase:
     Repeat passphrase:

-Once you have specified the password, the output will be the Ethereum address representing that account.
+Once you have specified the password, the output will be the Energi address representing that account.
 For example:

     Address: {2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1}